“Clinical Excellence Through Knowledge” is the mission statement

 Nurses are responsible for lifelong learning to maintain and increase their

 competence in nursing practice.
-Kaweah Delta Health Care District is dedicated
+Kaweah Delta Health Care District (KDHCD)

-As part of a commitment to continual self-improvement and consider enrolling
+As part of a commitment to continual self-improvement, consider enrolling

-yourself in a class to improve your communication skills, your health
+into a class to improve your communication skills, your health, or your

-and wellbeing by participating in one of the wellness offerings or meet
+wellbeing.
+Participate in one of the wellness offerings or meet your licensing

 Continuing Education Programs